MvdNotenboom/EarthDroneDefenceProject/README.md

 # EarthDroneDefenceProject
 Final Vr Ocullus Unity project.

-The final project were a continuation of the VR game Space Invaders.
+The final project was a continuation of the VR game Space Invaders.

 Github: https://github.com/MvdNotenboom/EarthDroneDefenceProject